lucywoodman/the-chocolate-factory/TESTING.md

 ## PEP8 Validation

 A combination of the following Python packages was used to ensure the code is PEP8 compliant: flake8, autopep8 and black.
 After which `flake8 --statistics` was ran in VSCode terminal and the final flagged files were checked in [PEP8 Online](http://pep8online.com).
-The only issues found were a few longer lines in the base project's settings.py and checkout's forms.py due to HTML blocks.
+The only issues found were a few longer lines in the base project's settings.py and checkout's forms.py due to HTML blocks, shown below.

 <details><summary>settings.py</summary>
 <img src="docs/testing/validation/pep8-settings.png">